1847 North American typhus epidemic: Grosse Isle

 As well as a shortage of accommodation, there was a serious lack of medical personnel to care for the sick.
 Dr. Douglas attempted to enlist nurses from among the healthy female passengers with the promise of high wages, but fear of disease meant none accepted.
 Nurses were expected to sleep alongside the sick and share their food; they had no privacy, often caught the fever themselves and were not helped when they fell ill.
 Prisoners from the local jail were released to carry out the nursing, but many stole from the dead and the dying.
 All of the medical officers involved became ill at some stage, with four doctors dying of typhus.
-Under the Passenger Act 1842 (5 & 6 Vict. c.
+Under the Passengers Act 1842 (5 & 6 Vict. c.
 107), ships were not obliged to carry a doctor, and only two doctors arrived as passengers.
 One of these was a Dr. Benson from Dublin, a man with experience working in fever hospitals in Ireland.
 He arrived on 21 May, volunteered to help the sick, contracted typhus himself and was dead within six days.

 More than forty Irish and French Canadian priests and Anglican clergymen were active on Grosse Isle, many becoming ill themselves.
 The Chief Pastor, Bishop Power, contracted fever and died after delivering the last sacraments to a dying woman in September.

 The exact numbers of those who died at sea is unknown, although Whyte himself estimated it at 5293.
 During the crossing itself, bodies were thrown into the sea, but once the ships had reached Grosse Isle they were kept in the hold until a burial on land became possible.
 The dead were dragged out of the holds with hooks and 'stacked like cordwood' on the shore.
 On 29 July 1847 Whyte described 'a continuous line of boats, each carrying its freight of dead to the burial ground...
 Some had several corpses so tied up in canvas that the stiff, sharp outline of death was easily traceable'.

 Even those passengers who escaped typhus and other diseases were weakened by the journey.
 The Senate Committee of the United States on Sickness and Mortality in Emigrant Ships described the newly disembarked emigrants as 'cadaverous' and 'feeble'.
 Most had been misled by passage-brokers into believing that they would be provided with food on the ship.